Germany, France and Spain sign deal on European fighter jet | DW | 17.06.2019

 The arrangement will also include a joint air combat system that could also control drones and satellites.

-The Future Combat Air System (FCAS) is expected to be operational in just over 20 years, as Von der Leyen confirmed: "The system will be ready by 2040, and by then we need to have found a common European solution."
+The Future Combat Air System (FCAS) is expected to be operational in just over 20 years, von der Leyen confirmed: "The system will be ready by 2040, and by then we need to have found a common European solution."

 Von der Leyen's French and Spanish counterparts, Florence Parly and Margarita Robles, signed the accord to develop the FCAS with a model of the delta-wing aircraft in the background.